 Mohammed and his partner previously had a busy social life, often meeting with friends and family.
-Over the last few years, and since the covid pandemic particularly, they had lost some of this social interaction due to Mohammed's own mobility and some of their close friends having passed away.
+Over the last few years they had lost some of this social interaction due to Mohammed's own mobility and some of their close friends having passed away.
 The emotional toll of his recent bereavement coupled with a feeling of isolation has added to the difficulties in prioritising Mohammed's own financial wellbeing and decision-making.